aspiers/git-deps/INSTALL.md

     sudo zypper install libgit2-24

-Then install `git-deps` which should also automatically install pygit2 as one of its dependencies:
+Then install `git-deps` via `pip` as described in option 1 above.

-    pip install git-deps

-However be aware that this will pick a pygit2 version based on `requirements.txt` from `git-deps`, which may not be compatible with the libgit2 you have installed from OS packages.
+This should also automatically install pygit2 as one of its dependencies.
+However be aware that this will pick a pygit2 version based on [`requirements.txt`](requirements.txt) from `git-deps`, which may not be compatible with the libgit2 you have installed from OS packages.
+Suggestions for workaround to this are welcome!

 ## Option 3: Install everything from source